 You are not expected to eliminate all risks, because, quite simply it would be impossible.

-What the law requires is for risk to be reduced as low as is reasonably practicable.
-This is known as ALARP.
-This means controlling hazards, and minimising risks as much as you can.
 If there is a safer way of doing the job, you should take it.
 If there are control measures that will help keep your workplace safe, you should use them.
-If risk is above zero, it may be acceptable.
-If risk is above ALARP, then it is too much.

 The risk can't be zero, but it can be reduced.
 There will always be some level of risk remaining.
 This is known as residual risk.

-You can find out more about residual risk and the part it plays in health and safety management in our blog post residual risk, how you can calculate and control it.
+You can find out more about residual risk and the part it plays in health and safety management in our blog post residual risk: how to manage the risks you can't stop.